Credential:

 • State-of-the-art training facilities

-• 8-week paid work placement
+• 8-week paid full-time work placement

 About the Program

-This program is a great way to gain exposure to three related trades to learn the basic theory and practical knowledge needed to get entry-level work in the skilled trades.
+These programs are a great way to gain exposure to three related trades to learn the basic theory and practical knowledge needed to get entry-level work in the skilled trades.
 After in-class training is complete, the program culminates in an 8-week paid work placement.

 This program will set you ahead of the competition by helping you develop the job skills and trade readiness you need to start a career in the skilled trades and work towards securing an apprenticeship.